 Tim is a UK and European patent attorney with experience in dealing with patents across the chemical field, with a particular focus on pharmaceuticals and biochemistry.
 He recently spent 18 months on secondment to the in-house department of one of the largest multinational pharmaceutical companies and is consequently well versed in clients’ commercial considerations and the requirements of in-house counsel.
-Tim has also worked on cases relating to polymers, industrial processes, materials, medical devices and mechanical inventions.
+Tim has also worked on cases relating to food products and ingredients, polymers, industrial processes, materials, medical devices and mechanical inventions.